Accident At Work Claims

-When we think of “dangerous” jobs, we usually think of jobs that involve working around heavy machinery, chemicals or those that involve a great deal of manual labour.
+When we think of “dangerous” jobs, we usually think of jobs that involve working around heavy machinery, and chemicals or those that involve a great deal of manual labour.
 The truth, however, is that any job can be dangerous since workplace accidents can be unpredictable and happen anywhere at any time.

 This is reflected in the fact that workplace injury compensation claims are one of the most common types in the UK.

-Every employer has a duty of care towards the health and safety of their employees.
+Every employer has a duty of care toward the health and safety of their employees.
 This means it is their responsibility to ensure that your working environment is safe, your health and safety training is up to date and your equipment is of a safe and appropriate standard.
 While people often complain about health and safety regulations, they are there to enforce your employer’s duty of care towards your safety.

 By their very nature, accidents are unpredictable.
 However, many are entirely preventable and occur as a result of negligence when it comes to workplace health and safety.
 If you have been injured at work in an incident that came about due to your employer neglecting their duty of care, you may be entitled to compensation.